zbhavyai/fedora-setup/docs/Git_config.md

    git --version
    ```

 2. If you plan not to configure the `git`, then use HTTPS to clone the repos and it shouldn't require for any authentication for read-only access.
-Closing using SSH would throw `Permission denied` error.
+Cloning using SSH would throw `Permission denied` error.

    ```shell
    git clone <HTTPS url>